telepresenceio/telepresence/docs/discussion/overview.md

 This approach gives:

 * your local service full access to other services in the remote cluster
-* your local service full access to Kubernetes environment variables, secrets, and ConfigMap
+* your local service full access to Kubernetes environment variables, secrets, and ConfigMaps
 * your remote services full access to your local service

 How Telepresence works is discussed in more detail [here](/discussion/how-it-works.html).